Bob Graham Round: Early developments

-It was Dr Wakefield who codified the essentials of the challenge: "To traverse on foot as many tops over 2000ft and return to the starting point within 24 hours".
-Wakefield was Keswick-based so specified the start/finish point as that town's Moot Hall.
+Dr Wakefield codified the essentials of the challenge: "To traverse on foot as many tops over 2000ft and return to the starting point within 24 hours".
+Wakefield specified the start/finish point as Keswick's Moot Hall.

+Wakefield also encouraged an attempt in May 1932 by Freddie Spencer Chapman, who completed a route similar to Bob Graham's subsequent successful round but finished over the time limit in 25 hours.